danielmoi/vim-tute/vim-edit.md

 A     go to end of line, then enter Insert Mode (Append text at end of line) I     go to first character of line, then enter insert mode

-o     add new line, then enter Insert Mode
+o     add new line, BELOW current cursor position, then enter Insert Mode
+      ("open" a new line)

-O     add new line BEFORE, then enter Insert Mode
+O     add new line ABOVE current cursor, then enter Insert Mode

 ea    go to End of word, insert cursor after
 ```